-The site is located in the southeast quadrant of the intersection of US 1 (Baltimore Avenue) and Campus Drive.
+- 1. The subdivision, as modified with conditions, meets the legal requirements of Subtitles 24 and 27 of the Prince George's County Code and the Land Use Article of the Annotated Code of Maryland. - 2.
+Background-The site is located in the southeast quadrant of the intersection of US 1 (Baltimore Avenue) and Campus Drive.
 The property is known as Parcel 140 and is recorded in the Prince George's County Land Records in Liber CSM 2 folio 294.
 The property totals 42.91 acres.
 The property is within the edge area of the Local Transit Oriented (LTO-E) Zone, and is subject to Aviation Policy Area 6 (APA-6) associated with the nearby College Park Airport.
-However, this application has been submitted for review under the prior Prince George's County Zoning Ordinance and prior Prince George's County Subdivision Regulations, pursuant to Section 24-1900 of the Subdivision Regulations.
+However, this preliminary plan of subdivision (PPS) was submitted for review under the prior Prince George's County Zoning Ordinance and prior Prince George's County Subdivision Regulations, pursuant to Section 24-1900 of the Subdivision Regulations.
 Under the prior Zoning Ordinance, the site was within the Mixed-Use Infill (M-U-I) Zone, the Development District Overlay (D-D-O) Zone, and APA-6, which were effective prior to April 1, 2022.
 The 2010 Approved Central US 1 Corridor Sector Plan and Sectional Map Amendment (sector plan) is applicable to this development.

 The site is currently developed as part of the campus of the University of Maryland (UMD).
 The southern part of the site is occupied by existing institutional buildings, including but not limited to Fraternity Row, the Leonardtown student residential community, Ritchie Coliseum, and the UMD energy plant.
-In total, there are 391,402 existing square feet of institutional development and 68 existing dwelling units on the site, none of which are proposed to be razed at this time.
-The northern part of the site is occupied by existing parking lots which are proposed to be razed to make way for new development.
+In total, there are 391,402 existing square feet of institutional development and 68 existing dwelling units on the site, none of which are to be razed at this time.
+The northern part of the site is occupied by existing parking lots which are to be razed to make way for new development.